Brighton: Football

 Brighton & Hove Albion Football Club is the city's professional association football team.
 After playing at the Goldstone Ground for 95 years, the club spent 2 years ground-sharing 70 miles away at Gillingham F.C. before returning to the town as tenants of the Withdean Stadium.
 At the start of the 2011–12 season the club moved permanently to Falmer Stadium, a Premier League level stadium colloquially known as 'the Amex'.
-Notable achievements include winning promotion to the Football League First Division in 1979 and staying there for 4 seasons.
+Notable achievements include winning promotion to the Football League First Division in 1979 and staying there for four seasons.
 They reached the 1983 FA Cup Final drawing 2–2 with Manchester United before losing in the replay 5 days later.
 The 2017–18 football season saw Brighton's debut in the Premier League after a win against Wigan Athletic guaranteed automatic promotion to the top flight.

 Whitehawk Football Club is a semi-professional association football club based in a suburb in east Brighton.
-They play in the Isthmian League South East having won promotion three times in the space four years between 2009 and 2013, before getting relegated twice in quick succession in the 2017–18 and 2018–19 season.
+They play in the Isthmian League Premier Division.
 Games are played at The Enclosed Ground, which is set into the South Downs close to Brighton Marina.